-If you have any trouble with downloading, installing, or using R or RStudio on your own machine, you may access the computers in the Derby Hall 0135 and 0140 computer labs via remotelab.osu.edu.
+If you have any trouble with downloading, installing, or using the required software (see details in next section) on your own machine, you may access the computers in the Derby Hall 0135 and 0140 computer labs via remotelab.osu.edu.

-o Instructions for using Remote Lab can be found at the course website in Carmen.

-o Important: It is best if you can download, install, and use R and RStudio on your own machine, rather than via Remote Lab, because there are a limited number of computers available remotely, so please only use this option of absolutely needed.

-o Email Jens Blegvad at belgvad.1@osu.edu for Remote Lab technical support.
+- Instructions for using Remote Lab can be found at the course website in Carmen. - Important: It is best if you can download, install, and use the required software (see details in next section) on on your own machine, rather than via Remote Lab, because there are a limited number of computers available remotely, so please only use this option of absolutely needed. - Email Jens Blegvad at belgvad.1@osu.edu for Remote Lab technical support.